James Crofton: a tradition of public service

 Sadly he was ultimately unsuccessful in this application, but – undaunted – soon afterwards put in for the post of Cattle Market superintendent for the Dublin Corporation:

 Again he just missed out on the appointment, but must have felt that luck would be on his side soon.
-A year later we find him attending (along with his father and two of his brothers) Sir Arthur Guinness’s Banquet for members of the Dublin Constitutional Club, a vehemently Tory organization of which we later learn he was secretary (Freeman’s Journal, 20 February).
+A year later we find him attending (along with his father and two of his brothers) Sir Arthur Guinness’s Banquet for members of the Dublin Constitutional Club, a vehemently Tory organisation of which we later learn he was secretary (Freeman’s Journal, 20 February).
 At around this time his younger brother Richard Willson Ledger Crofton was also progressing within the hierarchy of the South Dublin Union, from rate-collector, to Master of the Workhouse, and finally to Clerk of the Union, before his early death in July 1879.

 James Crofton’s contacts worked, however, and on 21 December 1874, nine years before John Stanislaus Joyce, he joined the Collector-General’s department as a collector.
 Things cannot have been easy for the new collector, approaching middle age.
 Just over two years later, on 2 March 1877, his wife Elizabeth (‘Bessie’) died at 6 Stamer Street, and the Collector-General’s Office was in turmoil and about to be descended upon by the Lord Lieutenant’s Commission of Inquiry.